carvalhodanielg/questions-answers/README.md

 The application was developed with support of Node.js; Express.js; EJS; bootstrap and MySQL.

-Here is some of screenshots and a video of the app in use.
+Here is some of screenshots and a video of the app in use..